Newman aims to ensure that we are able to invest in high quality resources and equipment to provide you with an excellent higher education experience.

 Can I afford to go to university?

-There are a number of support packages available to students to assist with the cost of your degree course.
-Non repayable grants are available from the Government; the amount you are entitled to will depend on your household income.
+There are a number of support packages available to students to assist with the cost of your degree course, the amount to which you are entitled will depend on your household income.
 You can also get a low cost loan to pay for your fees and you won’t have to repay this loan until after you have graduated.
 To get an indication of the level of support you can expect to receive you can use the Student Finance Calculator.

 Will it be worth the investment?